Modeling the Dynamics of Influenza Virus Replication in Mammalian Cells

 - elucidate virus-host cell interactions,

-- understand the impact of defective interfering virus particles and
+- understand the impact of defective interfering virus particles on virus propagation, and

 - develop novel optimization strategies for vaccine production.